Agnivansha: Paramara legends

 Among the dynasties that are now called Rajputs, the Paramara kings of Malwa were the first to claim an Agnikula ("fire clan") ancestry.
 Several inscriptions and literary works composed during the Paramara era mention this legend.
 The earliest known source to mention this story is the Nava-sahasanka-charita of the Paramara court poet Padmagupta Parimala.
 The Sanskrit-language epic was composed during the reign of Sindhuraja (ca. 997-1010).
 Its version of the legend is as follows:

 Padmagupta's Nava-sahasanka-charita is based on the life of Sindhuraja, but is of little historical value.
 The legend is not mentioned in earlier Paramara inscriptions (such as the Harsola copper plates) or literary works (such as Halayudha's Mritasanjivani).
 Therefore, it appears that Padmagupta invented the legend in late 10th century.
 By this time, all of the Paramaras' neighbouring dynasties claimed descent from mythical heroes or gods: the Pratiharas from Lakshmana, the Chahamanas (Chauhans) from Surya (Sun), the Chaulukyas from Brahma's water pot (chaluka), and the Chandelas from Chandra (Moon).
 The Paramaras were the only ones without a legend of mythical origin.
 This might have motivated Padmagupta to invent a new legend with Sindhuraja's approval.
+R.K.
+Gupta and S.R.
+Bakshi opine that Parmara legend is based on an earlier legend narrated in the Ramayana.
+According to it, Vasistha, in a dispute over Kamadhenu, created the ancient non-Aryan tribes of the Sakas, Pahlavas, and Kambojas to fight Visvamitra.

 The post-Sindhuraja Paramara inscriptions and literary works widely mention the Agnikula myth.
 The Paramara inscriptions which mention this legend include the Udaipur Prashasti inscription, the Nagpur stone inscription, the Vasantagarh inscription, the Arthuna inscription of Chamundaraja, the Neminath Jain temple inscription, the Donagaragrama inscription, the Patnarayan inscription and the Jainad inscription.
 Tilaka-Manjari by Dhanapala, a contemporary of the Paramara king Bhoja, also supports this account.
 Some of the later inscriptions mention the name the dynasty's progenitor as "Dhumaraja" (smoke-king) instead of "Paramara".